Goulart, Steven J.

 & Chief Investment Officer

-Goulart received a B.S. in business administration from the University of Pacific, where he was elected to the Pacific Athletic Hall of Fame and served as a member of the board of regents for nine years.
+Steve received a Bachelor of Science degree in business administration from the University of Pacific, where he was elected to the Pacific Athletic Hall of Fame and served as a member of the board of regents for nine years.
 He earned his M.B.A. from Harvard Business School.
-Goulart serves as a member of the board of trustees for Tri-County Scholarship Fund and a member of the board of directors for the MetLife Foundation.
+He serves as a member of the board of trustees for Tri-County Scholarship Fund and the board of directors for the MetLife Foundation.